-Planting seedlings is not just for the lazy, it's for the gardener that looks at their watch and decides "I gotta bust a move!" and this one often come up trumps.
+Planting seedlings is not just for the lazy gardener, it's for the gardener that looks at their watch and decides "it's time to make a move!".
 While propagating from seed is no doubt the most cost effective way to grow your food, when you enter the season late or simply don't have the time to invest, we can always fall back on the seedling.
 And thankfully, some well organised nursery has grown it on our behalf.

 Our biggest concern is for the welfare of the seedling when transplanting.
 You have to realize that these guys have spent the former months of their lives in a cosy greenhouse and now they come face to face with their reality.
 Make it a pleasant transition by watering in any seedlings 10 minutes before transplanting.
 They are no doubt thirsty, tired and worried; this will make the process far more comfortable.